afsar-uddin/europe-tour/README.md

 ### Table of content
 ### Home
     * Responsive Header nav with logo (credit: logomaker.com),
+    * By default three page will appear without login like Home, Contact and Login,
+    * After login a user with google other fully functional page will appear,
+    * User can book trip, all booked trip will add into My Trip page, Also will it Manage all trips page and here user can remove trip or update pending status as approved
     * Animated Banner with contact page link
     * Trip types with trip booking functionality
     * Our coverage area (like: USA, Canada, Australia, Russia etc)